Harassment, burnout and mental health

 - If you are a victim or witness of harassment and want to talk about it, you can contact your Labour Relations Advisor.

-- To learn more about harassment ‒ how to prevent, diffuse, resolve an issue ‒, we suggest you attend our training session.
+- To learn more about harassment ‒ how to prevent, diffuse, resolve an issue ‒, we suggest you attend our Contributing to a Harassment-Free Culture training session

 burnout and mental health